 Keep two things in mind when deciding whether you want to be a joint account holder or an authorized user on someone’s account or how you want to designate another person added to your account.

-One, a joint account holder is responsible for the balance, so only add someone who you know is capable and willing to pay the account if you are unable.
+- A joint account holder is responsible for the balance, so only add someone who you know is capable and willing to pay the account if you are unable.
 Likewise, only agree to be a joint cardholder if you are prepared to pay the account yourself.
-Otherwise, both people's credit will be negatively affected if the account becomes delinquent.
+Otherwise, both people’s credit will be negatively affected if the account becomes delinquent.

-Two, an authorized user has the ability to use the account for purchases just as you do, but without any of the financial responsibility.
+- An authorized user has the ability to use the account for purchases just as you do, but without any of the financial responsibility.
 Only add someone you can trust not to abuse the privileges that come with having access to your account.

 Take care of your credit!